List of Lucifer characters: Cain / Marcus Pierce

 Marcus Pierce, portrayed by Tom Welling, is a highly respected police lieutenant who becomes the new head of the precinct in season 3, overseeing the work of Chloe, Dan, and Ella at the precinct.
 He is revealed to be not just leading a double life as the highly feared crime lord "the Sinnerman", but also being the immortal Cain, the world's first murderer, condemned to wander the Earth forever.
 Cain briefly allies with Lucifer in an attempt to make himself mortal, but they fall out as they compete over Chloe's affections, and Lucifer's concerns for Chloe's safety.
 He asks Chloe to marry him just seconds before Lucifer was going to confess his feelings to her, but she breaks the engagement soon after.
-Pierce kills Charlotte in the 23rd episode of season 3, and is finally killed by Lucifer in the final episode after an attempt to ambush him and kill Chloe.
+Pierce kills Charlotte in the 23rd episode of season 3, and is finally killed by Lucifer in the next (season finale) episode after an attempt to ambush him and kill Chloe.

 Eve

 Eve, portrayed by Inbar Lavi, is the world's first female human, Cain's mother and former lover of Lucifer who appears in season 4.
 She kills Father Kinley in self-defence, who is then possessed by a demon, named Dromos (one of Maze's many siblings), in an attempt to get Lucifer to come to Hell to rule again as king so she can be with him again.
-She later repents and helps them rescue Charlie, having had an epiphany that, all-along, it wasn't Lucifer she was trying to cling-to but her un-inhibited-self back when she was with him.
-Into the 2nd-part of season 5, Eve returns (having also become a bounty-hunter), looking to re-connect with Maze, having realized that she was genuinely happy with her, after which they start working-together.
-In the sixth season, she marries Maze (whether Eve takes Mazikeen's 'legal' surname of "Smith", or if Eve had gotten one of her-own and Mazikeen took it on as her-own, instead, is never mentioned).
+She later repents and helps them rescue Charlie, having had an epiphany that, all along, it wasn't Lucifer she was trying to cling to but her uninhibited self back when she was with him.
+Into the second part of season 5, Eve returns (having also become a bounty hunter), looking to reconnect with Maze, having realized that she was genuinely happy with her, after which they start working together.
+In the sixth season, she marries Maze (whether Eve takes Mazikeen's 'legal' surname of "Smith", or if Eve had gotten one of her own and Mazikeen took it on as her own, instead, is never mentioned).